delvedor/LightFirewall/README.md

 const lf = new LightFirewall()
 // declaration with parameters const lf = new LightFirewall((1000 * 10), 2, '.CustomDbName')
+// declaration with default parameters and custom name const lf = new LightFirewall(null, null, '.CustomDbName')
 ```

 <a name="setTime"></a>